Changing the owner of an account

 Each Corsizio account has one owner who is, by default, the person who created the account.
 If you need to change the ownership of the account, how you proceed will depend on whether you are the owner or not.

-NOTE — Given that the account owner has access to billing and bank account information, for the benefit and security of all of our users, we cannot switch account ownership unless the proper verification is provided.
+NOTE — Given that the account owner has access to billing and bank account information, for the benefit and security of all of our users, Corsizio cannot switch account ownership unless the proper verification is provided.

 If you are the current account owner